microsoft/teams-ai/README.md

 ### Moderation

 A configurable API call to filter inappropriate content for input content, output content, or both.

-(See [OpenAIModerator.ts](./js/packages/teams-ai/src/moderators/OpenAIModerator.ts))
+(Moderators are available whether you decide to you OpenAI or Azure OpenAI for your models.
+If using OpenAI see [OpenAIModerator.ts](./js/packages/teams-ai/src/moderators/OpenAIModerator.ts) or [OpenAIModerator.cs](https://github.com/microsoft/teams-ai/blob/46042530f43058a815df4376f0f068f9d8d2e144/dotnet/packages/Microsoft.TeamsAI/Microsoft.TeamsAI/AI/Moderator/OpenAIModerator.cs) and for Azure's moderator see [AzureContentSaftyModerator.ts](./js/packages/teams-ai/src/moderators/AzureContentSafetyModerator.ts).
+Azure's moderator for C# is in development)

 ### Predictive Engine to Map Intents to Actions